-Our jurors visit each exhibitor during the Festival as part of the jury process and subsequently award over $17,000 in prize money.
-These award winners will be announced at the awards ceremony at the Allen Street Stage, 9:00 a.m.
-Saturday, July 12.
-This year’s jurors are:
+Our jurors visit each exhibitor during the Festival as part of the jury process and subsequently award over $17,500 in prize money.
+These award winners are announced at the awards ceremony at 9:00 a.m. on Saturday during the Festival, at the Allen Street Stage.
+Here are this year’s jurors:

 Potter Bethany Benson is Associate Professor of Art at Juniata College in Huntingdon, Pennsylvania Bethany’s work is exhibited locally, nationally, and included in international collections.
 Her interest in functional ceramics is derived from social interaction and physical pleasure; she employs utilitarian vessels to entice multiple sensory experiences.
 She received her BFA from University of Massachusetts, Dartmouth, furthered her education at Bowling Green State University and subsequently earned her MFA from Southern Illinois University, Carbondale.

 Watercolor artist James Farrah holds signature memberships in the American Watercolor Society, the National Watercolor Society, and the Western Federation of Watercolor Societies, among others.
 While most of his work is in watercolor, he also works in oils and acrylics.
 He has exhibited widely, and his works are held in the permanent collections of the Tucson Art Museum, the National Sports Museum, and the New Mexico Folk Art Museum, among others.
 He taught at the Hameau Farm Studio Artist Retreat near Belleville, PA.